 Among the 10 all-SEC honorees Studrawa coached along the offensive line at LSU were two-time first-team all-SEC pick Herman Johnson and first-team honorees Ciron Black, Will Blackman and Alex Hurst.
 Blackman (2011) and Johnson (2008) were also each named first-team All-Americans.

 Studrawa is a Buckeye.
 He was born in Fostoria, attended St. Wendelin High School and played collegiately at Bowling Green between 1984-87.
 A two-year starter along the offensive line, he graduated in 1987 with a degree in business.
-He has a 1985 Mid-American Conference championship on his playing days resume as well.
+He has a 1985 Mid-American Conference championship on his playing days resume.

 Following his playing career, Studrawa coached collegiately for 15 years throughout the state of Ohio.
 He spent two years as a graduate assistant at Cincinnati (1989-90), six seasons at Wilmington College (1991-96), a year at Ohio State as a grad assistant under John Cooper (1997) and six years at Bowling Green (2001-06), including under Meyer in 2001-02.